adamk72/adk_docusaurus/docs/pm-tools/non-technical-officers.md

 ### Other things to listen for:

 If you don't hear any of these words mentioned, don't panic.
-The dev shop may not want to burden with too much techno-babble.
+The dev shop may not want to burden you with too much techno-babble.
 If you do hear these words, then at least on the surface, they _might_ know what they're talking about:

 <blockquote>user interface, user experience, Google Cloud Platform (GCP), Amazon Web Services (AWS), Javascript, Scrum, Agile, Kanban, Jira, Microsoft Teams, BitBucket, Git, GitHub, repository, codebase, object-oriented, procedural, functional, lambda, elastic, application program interfaces (APIs), web sockets, Ajax, Node JS, React JS/Native, Angular JS, Vue JS, PHP, Python, Django... and so, so much more</blockquote>